open-telemetry/community/projects/ci-cd.md

 ### Why

-The goal of this project is to establish standard semantic conventions for Continuous Integration (CI) and Continuous (CD) observability.
+The goal of this project is to establish standard semantic conventions and specification for Continuous Integration (CI) and Continuous (CD) observability.
 This will provide a common language and standardized formats for CI/CD observability, enabling the community to observe CI/CD systems.